Private Set Intersection: A Multi-Message Symmetric Private Information Retrieval Perspective

 \section{PSI: Problem Formulation}

-Consider the problem of privately determining the intersection of two sets (or lists) picked from a finite field\footnote{The restriction of picking the set from a finite field is without loss of generality as the set elements of any kind can be mapped into corresponding field elements for sufficiently large field size.
-For example, the elements of the set of the names of suspected terrorists in the United States can be mapped into elements from the finite field $\mathbb{F}_K$, where $K$ is the population size of the United States.} $\mathbb{F}_K$.
+Consider the problem of privately determining the intersection of two sets (or lists) picked from a finite set\footnote{The restriction of generating the set from a finite set is without loss of generality as the set elements of any kind can be mapped into corresponding finite set elements for sufficiently large size.
+For example, the elements of the set that contains the names of suspected terrorists in the United States can be mapped into elements from the finite set $\mathbb{S}_K$, where $K$ is the population size on this planet.
+As we will show next, the download cost is independent of $K$.
+Hence, the optimization of the alphabet size is irrelevant to our formulation.
+Nevertheless, it is advisable to choose $K$ to be the lowest integer such that $\cp_1,\cp_2 \subseteq \mathbb{S}_K$ to minimize the upload cost.
+It suffices to have $K>P_1+P_2$.} $\mathbb{S}_K$.
+For convenience, we denote a random variable and its realization by using the same general uppercase letter when distinction is clear from the context.
+We address this issue additionally whenever clarification is needed.
 Consider a setting where there are two entities $E_1$ and $E_2$.
 For $i=1,2$, the entity $E_i$ stores a set $\cp_i$.
-For each element of the finite field $\mathbb{F}_K$, the entity $E_i$ adds\footnote{ We note that our achievability scheme works for any statistical distribution imposed on the sets, i.e., the i.i.d.~generation assumption presented here is not needed for the achievability proof.} this element to its set $\cp_i$ independently from the remaining field elements with probability $q_i$.
+For each element of the finite set $\mathbb{S}_K$, the entity $E_i$ adds\footnote{ We note that our achievability scheme works for any statistical distribution imposed on the sets, i.e., the i.i.d.~generation assumption presented here is not needed for the achievability proof.} this element to its set $\cp_i$ independently from the remaining field elements with probability $q_i$.
 In this work, we focus on the case of $q_i=\frac{1}{2}$ for $i=1,2$.